trifinite/temparary/README.md

 * wait for the smart phone app to connect to your temparary session.

-* toggle the evil bit by entereing 'e' followed by the return key
+* toggle the evil bit by entering 'e' followed by the return key

 * request an authorization by entering 'a' followed by the return key